oleander/ransac-and-hough-transform-java/README.md

 - The constructor reads the data points from a text file into a list
 - showCanvas calls execute
 	- for (maxIter iterations)
 		- The execute method chooses 3 points from the data list at random.
-Their indeces are stored in the concensusSet.
+Their indices are stored in the concensusSet.
 		- A circle that passes through all 3 points is chosen as the current circle model for (all points in the data set)
 			- getoffset is responsible for calculating the difference between the points and the circumference of the circle